SHIELDING YOU

 You are faced with telling the court that it made a mistake, that it should consider other factors, that your lawyer was incompetent or that there is new evidence that didn’t exist before.
 Judges lean toward upholding convictions and sentencing, and you need a tenacious, detail-oriented post-conviction lawyer to get relief.

-Post-Conviction Motions Your Lawyer Can File
+Post-conviction Motions Your Lawyer Can File

 There are several ways you can seek relief from the courts following a conviction or a guilty plea.
 You may believe that your sentence was wrong under the law or that you deserve a new trial because your original counsel was ineffective.
 You can even file a motion to have the judge reconsider your sentence in light of personal circumstances or other factors.